Entry26.png

 Or worse; perfectly read.

-Instead, I placed my hand gently on the armored length of his forearm.
+Instead, I placed my hand gently against the armored length of his forearm.
 A small, supportive pat.

 “Hey, Finnegan.
 It’s Raph,” he rasped.
 “We miss you.
 Are you okay…?”